JSON Tutorials

 }

-JSON data is organized as key-value pairs.
-Keys must be strings enclosed in double quotes:
+JSON stores data as key value pairs.
+Keys must always be strings wrapped in double quotes.

 {